-Karen Yates is a multidisciplinary artist, event producer, and Biofield Tuning practitioner, a type of sound therapy.
-She also works in the field of sexuality and is completing coursework at the Institute for the Study of Somatic Sexology (ISSS) in Canada with Caffyn Jesse.
-She has also trained with Dr. Betty Martin in the Wheel of Consent.
-Prior to this work, she developed an international practice that has included writing, social engagement, performance creation, directing, acting, and digital sound art.
+Karen Yates is a somatic sex educator and a Biofield Tuning practitioner, a type of sound therapy.
+She is also a multidisciplinary artist, having developed an international practice that has included writing, social engagement, performance creation, directing, acting, and digital sound art.
 Her work continues to grow.
-Most recently, she began producing Super Tasty, an inclusive cabaret/talk show about sex at Stage 773, starting October 10, 2018.
+Blending art and the field of sexuality, she began producing Super Tasty, an inclusive cabaret/talk show about sex at Stage 773, starting October 10, 2018.
+From the beginning, the show has been playing to sold-out houses.

-From 2010-2016 her live ensemble performance pieces and digital sound work focused mainly on international issues especially as they related to economic hierarchy and colonial power.
+From 2010-2016 her live ensemble performance pieces and sound work focused mainly on international issues related to economic hierarchy and colonial power.
 Now she examines the impact to the earth and society through one’s connection to one’s body.

 Biofield Tuning and Sex Education

-In 2017, she received training in Biofield Tuning from Eileen McKusick, its original developer.
+Currently Yates is finishing coursework at the Institute for the Study of Somatic Sexology (ISSS) in Canada with Caffyn Jesse.
+She has also trained with Dr. Betty Martin in the Wheel of Consent.
+In 2017, she received certification in Biofield Tuning from Eileen McKusick, its original developer, and has an active practice in Chicago.
 Yates is also a certified Tantra educator and the Chicago coordinator for Source School of Tantra Yoga events.
-She will be certified as a Somatic Sex Educator at ISSS in 2019.

 Original Creative Work